peterhinch/micropython-nano-gui/ADAFRUIT.md

 by SD cards.
 Ensure applications do this before the first SD card access and before subsequent ones if the display has been refreshed.

+# Notes on OLED displays

-# Hardware note: SPI clock rate
+## Hardware note: SPI clock rate

 For performance reasons the drivers for the Adafruit color displays run the SPI bus at a high rate (currently 10.5MHz).
 Leads should be short and direct.
 An